-13 famous players who don’t really love football following Ben White’s admission
+13 famous players who don’t really love football at all

 "When I leave football, I will put a backpack on and travel the world.
 It will be inevitable to watch football, but I won't live in it."

-It’s a long-running joke that Gareth Bale would much rather be on a golf course than a football pitch, but there’s probably an element of truth to it.
+It became a long-running joke that Gareth Bale would much rather be on a golf course than a football pitch, but there was probably an element of truth to it.

 “I don’t really watch much football,” Bale told ESPN in January 2018 when asked about Neymar and Kylian Mbappe.
 “I’d rather watch the golf to be honest.”

-One pro who can fully emphasise with Bale and others on this list is Carlos Tevez.
+Another recently-retired pro who can fully emphasise with Bale and others on this list is Carlos Tevez.

 Speaking in October 2018, the Argentine forward admitted he can’t stand watching games on TV.